-A performance withhold program was started with the MCOs in 2015 to improve performance on selected metrics.
+A performance withhold program was started with the MCOs in 2015 to improve performance on selected quality metrics.
 The MHD has consistently collaborated with the MCOs to promote continuous improvement and implement measures that will drive improvements to improve care and quality within Missouri's managed care program.

 In State Fiscal Year 2020, the MHD introduced a new Performance Withhold Program using HEDIS measures calculated and reported by the MCOs' certified HEDIS vendors.
 Prior year baseline data was utilized to determine the percentage point improvement of 14 different measures.
 In addition to percentage point improvements, the MHD analyzed the program to determine how Missouri's MCOs compared to national rates in the NCQA's Quality Compass.
-The MHD and the MCOs established a program goal to reach the 50th percentile for each HEDIS measure.
-Although some measures continue to be below the 50th percentile, significant improvements have been made due to the implementation of this revised model.
-HEDIS information by MCO for performance years 2018 and 2019 are shown in Appendix 3.
+The MHD and the MCOs established a program goal to reach the HEDIS Medicaid 50th percentile for each HEDIS measure.
+HEDIS information by MCO is available at the following link: https://dss.mo.gov/mhd/mc/pages/dashboard.htm.

 The Coronavirus pandemic introduced some unforeseen concerns to HEDIS rates and consequently impacted the ability to operate a Performance Withhold Program developed around many measures that required an office visit.
-The MHD and MCOs quickly collaborated to implement a temporary alternative model which included three tasks.
+The MHD and MCOs quickly collaborated to implement a temporary alternative model for SFY21 which included three tasks.

-- Conduct a focused study on a quality improvement project which can be improved upon or studied in-depth to improve the health outcomes of managed care participants. - Report a set of MHD approved HEDIS measures and include enhanced data analysis for race/ethnicity, county, and gender. - Develop a report describing the effects of COVID-19 on performance measures, utilization, and incentive programs.
+- Conduct a focused study on a quality improvement project that can be improved upon or studied in-depth to improve the health outcomes of managed care participants. - Report a set of MHD approved HEDIS measures and include enhanced data analysis for race/ethnicity, county, and gender. - Develop a report describing the effects of COVID-19 on performance measures, utilization, and incentive programs.

-The MHD will receive the deliverables from the State Fiscal Year 2021 timeframe in August 2021.
+The MHD received deliverables from the State Fiscal Year 2021 timeframe in August 2021.
 The information gained from this model will help in the development of future quality initiatives to our program and gain some better insight on the impact COVID-19 has had on the managed care population in Missouri.

-The State Fiscal year 2022 Performance Withhold Program (see Appendix 2) will be based on 15 HEDIS measures focusing on the following categories:
+The State Fiscal year 2022 Performance Withhold Program (see Appendix 2) will be evaluated on 15 HEDIS measures and 5 report-only measures focusing on the following categories:

 - Access to Care for Children

 - Screening and Immunizations for Children

 - Chronic Disease Management Children

 - Chronic Disease Management Adults

 - Women's Health

 - Behavioral Health

+- Prevention and Screening